cschlisner/uniChess/README.md

 ### Complete Example

-This is a working example of a complete console based chessGame:
+This is a working example of a complete console based Chess Game:

 ```java
 import uniChess.*;